Welcome to our guide to stairlifts and your most asked questions answered.

 Do I have to maintain the batteries?

-All stairlifts now employ D.C. power battery packs.
-These packs are housed within the stairlift.
+The battery packs are housed within the stairlift.
 The modern design of stairlifts makes using the lift very simple.
 When the machine is not in use, it will be either at the top or the bottom.
 At this point, the battery pack will recharge, very similar to the principle of cordless telephones.

-We both want to use the stairlift, how to we do that?
+We both want to use the stairlift, how do we do that?

-With most installations it is standard practice to be provided with two call-send devices.
-These are either wall mounted or are in the form of wireless hand held remote controls.
+With all installations it is standard practice to be provided with two call & send devices.
+These are either wall mounted or wireless hand held remote controls.
 Usually one is located at the top and the other at the bottom of the stairs.
+Just like the controls on the chair, you have to press and hold to make the stairlift move.

 What if I cannot manage the swivel seat?